klientjs/open-stack-cli/README.md

 ### Configure

 This command is useful to configure a new project based on open-stack template.
 It will remove content related to open-stack repository and configure the project files for the new package.
-This command should be run after git clone open-stack and npm install in cloned dir.
+This command should be run after git clone open-stack and before npm install.

 ```bash
 $ npx open-stack configure